microscopium/microscopium-ui/README.md

 Documents should by default be stored in the the database ``microscopium``, however this can be changed by updating the ``config/db.js`` file.

+### Document Schemas ###

+While MongoDB does not enforce a schema for data, certain fields must be present in each document to ensure proper operation of the UI.

 Screen descriptions are saved in the ``screens`` collection with the following format: